FactorySimPy/FactorySimPy/docs/basic_components.md

 **Basic attributes**

-- `id` - Unique identifier for the pallet.
 - `flow_item_type` - Set to `"Pallet"` to distinguish from regular items.
 - `items` - List of items currently held in the pallet.
-- `timestamp_creation` - Time when the pallet was created.
-- `timestamp_destruction` - Time when the pallet was destroyed (e.g., collected by a sink).
-- `timestamp_node_entry` - Time when the pallet entered the current node.
-- `timestamp_node_exit` - Time when the pallet exited the current node.
-- `current_node_id` - The ID of the node the pallet is currently in.
-- `source_id` - The ID of the source node that created the pallet.
-- `payload` - Optional data carried by the pallet.
-- `destructed_in_node` - The node where the pallet was destroyed.

 **Behavior**